Skip to content

 Step 4

 After 30m at a fork bear right and continue on the Ridgeway for 850m until you reach the B480 road.
 Cross the road.
 Almost immediately on your left you will see a gap by a metal gate leading into a field.
-Go through the gap and follow the permissive path parallel to a hedge and lane.
+Go through the gap and follow the public bridleway parallel to a hedge and lane.
 To your left are views back towards Watlington Hill and the Chiltern Escarpment.
 Just after a bench near the corner of the field, pass through a gap by a metal gate.
 Here turn immediately left onto a lane, ignoring the track that leads to a gate.

 Step 5